UK Coffee - This Is Your Kodak Momentby Michael Cleland

-Whether you’re a barista, cafe owner, roaster or trader, your UK coffee industry is not what it used to be.
+Whether you’re a barista, cafe owner, roaster or trader, the UK coffee industry is not what it used to be.
 It’s more competitive and there is nothing you can do about it.
 In competition, only the wise survive and this is why your coffee business needs you to understand what killed Kodak.

 This January will mark 6 years since Kodak officially filed for bankruptcy in one of the most infamous business failures of our lifetimes.
 60,000 people, the economy of Rochester, New York and the rest of the brand’s global supply chain were - pun intended - hung out to dry.
 If there is an upside to the demise of Kodak it’s that it proved a universal truth that applies to all young industries - even specialty coffee.